From Stochasticity to Signal: A Bayesian Latent State Model for Reliable Measurement with LLMs: Methodology: A Bayesian Latent State Model for both unsupervised and semi-supervised learning with binary outcomes

 In some cases, the difficulty in categorizing different calls may be more variant.
 An extension to both characterize the heterogeneity in the error rates among calls, and explain the correlation between LLM ratings from the same call, is desired.

-Therefore, we impose models for both error rates, $\epsilon_{0c}$ and $\epsilon_{1c}$, to depend on an observable attribute of `difficulty', $H_c$, in classifying each call.
-In practice, researchers may prompt the LLM to report the difficulty level prior to the classification task.
-We could assume that the LLM's difficulty rating is a noisy measurement of the true difficulty for each call, centered around its true value.
+Therefore, we impose models for both error rates, $\epsilon_{0c}$ and $\epsilon_{1c}$, to depend on an observable attribute of "difficulty", $H_c$, in classifying each call.
+In practice, researchers may prompt the LLM to report the difficulty level prior to the classification task, (or synthesize it with other features to generate a score, e.g. the length of the transcript).
+We assume that the LLM's difficulty rating is a noisy measurement centered around the true difficulty of each call.
 Under this assumption, we could ask the LLM to output the difficulty rating in each round, and take the average to obtain an unbiased measurement of the true difficulty.

-The error rates models are given by: \begin{itemize} \item $\text{logit}(2*\epsilon_{0c}) = \alpha_0 + \gamma_0H_c$, the LLM's False Positive Rate for each call $c$. \item $\text{logit}(2*\epsilon_{1c}) = \alpha_1 + \gamma_1H_c$, the LLM's False Negative Rate for each call $c$. \end{itemize} Note that doubling the error rates inside the logit function assumes that both error rates are smaller than 50\%, i.e. the LLM outperforms a random guess in the worst case scenario.
-This helps prevent the `label switching' issue similar to the truncation method in our base model.
+The error rates models are given by: \begin{itemize} \item $\text{logit}(2\epsilon_{0c}) = \alpha_0 + \gamma_0H_c$, the LLM's False Positive Rate for each call $c$. \item $\text{logit}(2\epsilon_{1c}) = \alpha_1 + \gamma_1H_c$, the LLM's False Negative Rate for each call $c$. \end{itemize} Note that doubling the error rates inside the logit function assumes that both error rates are smaller than 50\%, i.e. the LLM outperforms a random guess in the worst case scenario.
+This helps prevent the "label switching" issue similar to the truncation method in our base model under the use cases of LLM-as-a-judge is better than coin flipping.

 The likelihood is simply updated by replacing the two error rates with the inverse logit functions of the linear models for each call.
-For choices of priors, we additionally assume:
+For choices of priors, we assume:

 The slopes $\gamma_0$ and $\gamma_1$ are assumed to follow lognormal distributions to indicate positive correlation between difficulty and error rates.